mathiasrw/rexreplace/README.md

 Defaults to global multiline case-insensitive search.
 Needs node v6+.

-Files can be given in [glob notation](https://www.tcl.tk/man/tcl8.5/tutorial/Tcl16a.html), for example the glob `docs/*.md` represents each markdown file in the `docs/` dir.
+Files can be given as [glob notation](https://www.tcl.tk/man/tcl8.5/tutorial/Tcl16a.html), for example the glob `docs/*.md` represents each markdown file in the `docs/` dir.

 ### Install
 ```bash